pyramids33/vzxtemple/README.md

     // bsv network description
     "network": "mainnet",

-    // change from the mint address ends up here after a mint "changeKey": "WIF private key for temple donations",

     // minimum amount for the offering. set it based on open ai costs "minOfferingSats": 10000,